MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-external-list.md

 The following list describes the steps in the connectivity process.
 Each step in this list corresponds to a number in the previous diagram.

-1. The user logs on to SharePoint and opens an External List.
+1. The user signs in to SharePoint and opens an External List.
 The Business Data Connectivity (BDC) service in SharePoint queries External Content Type for that list in the BDC metadata store that contains the list.
 The query asks for the following information: how to access the external system, which operations are supported, and what credentials to use.

 2. The BDC service runtime sends the request (SOAP over HTTP) to the endpoint of the SQL Azure Windows Communication Foundation (WCF) service.